-Q: I heard legally married same-sex couples will now be treated as married for federal tax purposes.
+Q: I heard legally married same-sex couples are now treated as married for federal tax purposes.
 I was married in a state that allows same-sex marriages, but recently moved to a state that does not recognize our marriage.
 Will the IRS still recognize us as married for tax purposes even if our current state of residence does not?

 A: Yes.
-Due to a recent U.S. Department of the Treasury and Internal Revenue Service (IRS) ruling that takes effect Sept.
+Due to a U.S. Department of the Treasury and Internal Revenue Service (IRS) ruling that took effect Sept.
 16, 2013, same-sex couples who were legally married in jurisdictions recognizing their marriages are to be treated as married for federal tax purposes.
 The ruling applies even if the couple lives in a jurisdiction that does not recognize same-sex marriage.
-This ruling implements federal tax aspects of the June 26, 2013 U.S. Supreme Court decision that invalidated a key provision of the 1996 Defense of Marriage Act.
+This ruling implements federal tax aspects of the June 26, 2013, U.S. Supreme Court decision that invalidated a key provision of the 1996 Defense of Marriage Act.

 Q: What “federal tax purposes” does the ruling cover?

 A: Under the ruling, same-sex couples will be treated as married for all federal tax purposes, including income and gift and estate taxes.
 The ruling applies to all federal tax provisions where marriage is a factor, including filing status, claiming personal and dependency exemptions, taking the standard deduction, employee benefits, contributing to an IRA and claiming the earned income tax credit or child tax credit.